coyotespike/posDemo/README.md

 In PoS it seems we have many transactions on many nodes.
 And then they elect a validator using staking.

 Also, I am a little confused about how a WS server works.
 Here it seems a server has many sockets to connect with peers.
 It is not really a server-client model.

+## Transactions and the Pool

+> The transaction-pool will be an object updated in real time that contains all the new transactions submitted by all miners in the network.

+> Users will create transactions and then they will submit every transaction to the pool.
+These new transactions, present in the pool, will be considered unconfirmed.

+> Miners take a group of transactions from this pool and create the block and makes the transaction confirmed.